 - Obsessive Compulsive Disorder

-These can also be referred to as co-morbid conditions.
-This can make autism an incredibly complex condition to deal with, many parent/carers report that it is difficult to work out which condition is causing which reaction and how best to deal with this.
+These can also be referred to as co-occuring conditions.
+This can make everyday life incredibly complex, many parent/carers report that it is difficult to work out which condition is causing which reaction and how best to deal with this appropriately.

-As parents of children with autism and co-morbid conditions ourselves, we have insight into how this can impact the individual, family life, school and work, but please be assured that this diagnosis does not necessarily stop the individual from having a meaningful life.
+As parents of young autistic people (children and adults) and co-occuring conditions ourselves, we have insight into how this can impact the individual, family life, school and work, but please be assured that this diagnosis does not stop the individual from having a meaningful life.

 Please note, we are not medical professionals and cannot diagnose your child.
 We are not affiliated in any way with services we may recommend to you.